Corium Pharma Solutions Names - GuruFocus.com

 PR Newswire

 GRAND RAPIDS, Mich., Feb.
-9, 2023 /PRNewswire/ -- Corium Pharma Solutions, Inc. (CPSI), a leading, full-service contract development and manufacturing organization specializing in novel drug delivery technologies for prescription drug and consumer products including transdermal modalities, has named Kevin Ostrander as Chief Business Officer and Dr. Niraj Vasisht as Chief Technology Officer.
-These appointments, including CPSI's recent announcement that Mark Sirgo had been named Chief Executive Officer, further strengthen CPSI's executive team and position the company for long-term growth.
+15, 2023 /PRNewswire/ -- Corium Pharma Solutions, Inc. (CPSI), a leading, full-service contract development and manufacturing organization specializing in novel drug delivery technologies for prescription drug and consumer products including transdermal modalities, has named Ernie De Paolantonio as Chief Financial Officer.
+This announcement follows the recent appointments of several industry veterans, Mark Sirgo as Chief Executive Officer, Kevin Ostrander as Chief Business Officer and Dr. Niraj Vasisht as Chief Technology Officer.

-Kevin Ostrander brings more than 30 years of experience as both a research scientist and business development professional in the pharmaceutical industry, having worked for several small to mid-sized brand and generic companies.
-Prior to joining CPSI, Mr. Ostrander served as Vice President of Business Development for ApiJect Systems, a privately held medical device company with proprietary delivery technology in the sterile injectables market.
-Before ApiJect, Kevin was Senior Vice President of Business Development at BioDelivery Sciences International (BDSI) where he was responsible for concluding the acquisition of the company by Collegium Pharmaceutical.
-Mr. Ostrander holds a BS degree in Biology from the State University of New York at Albany, an MS degree in Pharmaceutical Quality Assurance and Regulatory Affairs from Temple University School of Pharmacy and an MBA in International Business from St. Joseph's University.
+Ernie brings over 30 years of financial and business experience in the pharmaceutical industry including both private and public commercial and manufacturing companies.
+Most recently, he was Chief Financial Officer of Journey Medical Corporation, a commercial stage dermatology company.
+Prior to that, he held several leadership positions throughout his career including Chief Financial Officer at Teligent, Inc., a specialty generic pharmaceutical company, Fortovia Therapeutics Inc., a privately held healthcare company, Chief Financial Officer, Secretary and Treasurer of BioDelivery Sciences International, Inc., a public specialty pharmaceutical company and Chief Financial Officer of CorePharma LLC, a privately held specialty generic company.

+As CFO, Ernie will have responsibility for both finance and information technology.

-"Having worked together at BDSI, I am excited to team up with Kevin again and I know he will play an instrumental role in shaping our long-term growth strategy," said Mark Sirgo, CEO of CPSI.
-"Working closely with myself, members of the leadership team and our investors, we will focus on leveraging our current capabilities and identifying potential complimentary acquisitions that will allow us to extend our footprint in the specialty contract manufacturing space."
+"I am pleased to be able to work with Ernie again as we look to grow this promising specialty development and manufacturing business.
+Ernie will bring his over thirty years of financial experience across a spectrum of pharmaceutical companies to help drive the growth of Corium Pharma Solutions.
+He will play an instrumental role working closely with myself, members of the leadership team, and our investors on our long-term growth strategy and its execution," said Mark Sirgo, CEO of CPSI, in making the announcement.

-Dr. Niraj Vasisht brings more than 25 years of experience as an executive, entrepreneur, and technology key-opinion-leader in drug delivery to the pharmaceutical industry.
-Prior to joining CPSI, Dr. Vasisht was President and CEO of Avior Bio, Inc., a clinical-stage, manufacturing-integrated pharmaceutical company that was utilizing drug delivery to reinvent proven therapeutics for rare diseases.
-Before Avior, he was the Chief Technology Officer at BDSI where he spent thirteen years in multiple roles and oversaw the development, approval, intellectual property creation and manufacturing of three FDA approved products utilizing a novel drug delivery platform.
-Dr. Vasisht received a bachelor's in Chemical Engineering from the Indian Institute of Technology, India, and a Doctorate in Chemical Engineering from Rensselaer Polytechnic Institute.
-He has over 25 patents, numerous publications and authored a book on Microencapsulation and Controlled Release.

-Mr. Sirgo commented, "I worked closely with Niraj for many years at BDSI and am excited to have the opportunity to partner with him again.
-As Chief Technology Officer, Niraj will play a critical role overseeing the formulation development work behind all of our CPSI platforms.
-In addition, he will be leading the assessment of complimentary platforms for potential acquisition that will allow CPSI to maintain a leadership role in the specialty development and manufacturing sector."

 Founded in 1995 in Grand Rapids, Michigan, Corium Pharma Solutions has maintained longstanding partnerships with multinational Fortune 500 companies and pharmaceutical businesses alike.
-CPSI currently manufactures a variety of over the counter and prescription products, including Proctor & Gamble Co's (NYSE: PG) entire Crest Whitestrips franchise, Agile Therapeutics, Inc.'s (NASDAQ: AGRX) Twirla®, and Corium, LLC's ("Corium") ADLARITY®, a once-weekly, transdermal donepezil patch for Alzheimer's patients.
+CPSI currently manufactures a variety of over the counter and prescription products, including Proctor & Gamble Co's (NYSE: PG) entire Crest Whitestrips franchise, Agile Therapeutics, Inc.'s (NASDAQ: AGRX) Twirla®, and Corium, LLC's ("Corium") ADLARITY®, a once-weekly, transdermal donepezil patch.

 About Corium Pharma Solutions